HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 H
 -
 **header** Section at the top of file with include directives.
 A convinient way to make it possible to use definitons from other files.
+**header guard** Preprocessor construct used to avoid the problem of double inclusion when dealing with the include directive.
 I
 -
 **if statement** Mechanism that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.